Paragard IUD Lawsuit

 Multiple lawsuits have been filed on behalf of Paragard patients alleging that Teva Pharmaceuticals failed to adequately warn patients of serious risks associated with product use, misrepresentation, breach of warranty and design of a defective product.

-The attorneys of Nadrich and Cohen and its legal team are seeking compensation for Paragard patients who suffered complications after implantation.
+The attorneys of Nadrich & Cohen Accident Injury Lawyers and its legal team are seeking compensation for Paragard patients who suffered complications after implantation.
 We are seeking compensation for any physical impairment, disfigurement, disability, pain and suffering, inconvenience, mental anguish, inconvenience, loss of enjoyment of life and medical costs associated with removal of the device and complications.